 The Nisqually River Council (NRC) has pursued sustainability in the Nisqually Watershed since its creation in 1987.
-After the Nisqually River was designated as a “River of Statewide Significance” in 1972, a Task Force of timber, agriculture, hydropower, conservation, landowners, and tribal representatives worked to balance the rights of private landowners, statewide public interests, public access to the river, and fish and wildlife protection.
+The oldest watershed council in the Western United States, the NRC is a nationally-recognized model of collaborative local conservation, bringing together the watershed’s stakeholders around a shared vision that balances the rights of private landowners, statewide public interests, access to the river, tribal fishing rights, and protection and recovery for fish and wildlife species.

-We meet the third Friday of every month at various locations throughout the watershed.
+The Nisqually River Council meets the third Friday of every month at various locations throughout the watershed.
 All meetings are free and open to the public.
 The Nisqually River Foundation (NRF) is the non-profit organization that provides the staffing and funding power to the NRC.